RKNF404/chromium-hardening-guide/pages/BROWSER_SELECTION.md

 ## Selection Guide Summary

 The TL;DR of this page is: when in doubt, use Chrome and apply the guide.
 Otherwise:
-- Windows — Google Chrome or Microsoft Edge, either work with pros and cons for each.
-Note that Edge is not covered by this guide.
+- Windows — Google Chrome
 - MacOS — Google Chrome
 - Android — Google Chrome or Brave, depending on need, since you cannot configure policies for flags for Chrome so you can miss some decent improvements that Brave does offer (such as JITless V8 mode), but Brave has more attack surface and a worse update cycle.
 Brave also comes with an adblocker.
   - GrapheneOS — Vanadium